 When you’ve successfully added the SPF/DKIM records, the warning icon will be removed from the channel name in the list and the DNS records will say Verified.

-Whenever there are missing SPF/DKIM records for an individual SMTP channel using a domain that isn't present in the Deliverability tab, Company Admins will find the DNS records in a different location.
+Whenever there are missing SPF/DKIM records for an individual SMTP channel using a domain that isn't present in the Deliverability tab, company admins will find the DNS records in a different location.

 Click the gear icon on the top right of Front and into the Company settings tab.
 Go to the Teammates section and select the teammate.

-Scroll to the Improve delivery rates - SPF / DKIM setting, and expand the setting.
+Click the Settings tab, then scroll to the Improve delivery rates - SPF / DKIM setting, and expand the setting.

 Follow steps 4-6 from the section above to complete the setup.